-Add to this list a recent investigation from scientists at Purdue University who have discovered how exposure to the pesticide affects the development of young, female zebrafish.
-The fish is a commonly used study fish that often serves as a model organism for humans.
+A 2016 study from Purdue University assessed how exposure to atrazine affects the development of young female zebrafish.
+The fish are commonly used in studies as zebrafish serve as a model organism for humans.

 In the study, the fish were exposed to atrazine during a 72-hour embryonic development time, which mirrors human prenatal development, to atrazine at levels of 0, 0.3, 3 or 30 parts per billion.
 When the fish reached maturity, researchers found that 5 percent of the female zebrafish exposed to 30 parts per billion of atrazine had swollen abdomens.

-There were no gross malformations, but evaluation revealed that there was a decrease in head length compared to body length at the highest dose of 30 parts per billion, scientists say.
-At the middle doses of 0.3 and 3 parts per billion, there was instead a significant increase in head width compared to total body length.
-Previous research has found that these physical effects occur in offspring when exposed directly during their first 72 hours of life.
+While there were no major deformations in the fish, there were decreases in head length compared to body length at the highest dose of 30 parts per billion, scientists say.
+Even in the middle doses of 0.3 and 3 parts per billion, there was a significant increase in head width compared to total body length.
+Previous research shows that this deformation was reflected in offspring when exposed directly during the first 72 hours of life.

-When the fish reached maturity in this study, they were paired for breeding.
-Compared to the control group, females exposed to 30 parts per billion were not successful at breeding in general, whether their abdomens were swollen or not.
-For the fish that did release eggs, researchers found that their offspring hatched and survived.
+When the fish reached maturity, they were paired for breeding to assess the impacts of atrazine on reproduction.
+Compared to the control group, females exposed to 30 parts per billion were not successful at breeding, regardless of whether they appeared to be egg-bound or not.
+Fish that did successfully release eggs produced offspring that hatched and survived.

 The results of the 2016 study were significant because it was the first study to expose female zebrafish to atrazine during their first 72 hours of life.
 Fish living in contaminated waterways are likely to be exposed in the early stages of their lives, something that was reflected in this study.
 By assessing the long-term impacts of atrazine exposure, scientists can better understand how the herbicide impacts aquatic life.